 Now that things are opening up again, ask your parents how they feel about heading into town.
 Can they still drive?
 Can they take public transport, ask family and friends for a lift, or join local planned activity groups with transport provided?
 These are all options that are worth talking about.

-We’ve all had to put a stop to our favourite social activities over the past two years due to COVID-19.
+We’ve all had to put a stop to our favourite social activities over the past few years due to COVID-19.
 But thankfully, life is slowly and surely returning to normal.
 If your parents were active members of the Lions’, bridge, bowls, craft or golf club pre-COVID-19, do they intend on returning?
 Have they caught up for coffee and cake with their closest friends?
 Are they going on their usual outings again?

 Being in crowds or near other people can be overwhelming after we have spent all of this time keeping our distance.
 But if your parents don’t seem interested in leaving the house, it might be time for a candid conversation.
 Maintaining social connections is really important for all of us, so it’s worth talking about how your parents can do that in a safe and meaningful way.

 I’m concerned about my parents’ wellbeing.
 What can I do to help?

 If you’ve noticed any of the above changes in your parents, it might be time to raise your concerns with them and look at what help is available.